m-etroo/ap-csa-review/general/about_the_exam.md

 # About the AP CSA Exam

-All relevant information about the AP Computer Science A exam can be found on the [College Board's website](https://apcentral.collegeboard.org/courses/ap-computer-science-a/exam).
+All relevant information about the AP Computer Science A exam can be found on the [College Board's website](https://apcentral.collegeboard.org/courses/ap-computer-science-a/exam) and in a few other places.

-## TL;DR
+## The Summary

 ### Exam Length / Composition